 The MIAT museum of industry, labor, and textiles has museum games for children when they visit, as well as workshops and camps (registration required).
 My son has enjoyed a variety of hands-on printing and letterpress workshops here.

 Many of the museums in Gent hold events and activities for children on Erfgoeddag (Heritage Day) and Kunstendag voor Kinderen (Arts Day for Children), as well as during all the traditional Belgian school holidays.

-I recommend following the museums’ websites and social media pages, and signing up for their email newsletters if they have them (check their websites), to get their latest news and events sent straight to your inbox and newsfeeds.
+We recommend that you follow the museums’ websites and social media pages, and sign up for their email newsletters if they have them (check their websites).
+Then you can get their latest news and events sent straight to your inbox and newsfeeds.